About us

 Tina Cochise—Board Member

-Tina Cochise is the eldest child of the late Silas Cochise, Sr. and a great-great-granddaughter of Chiricahua Apache Chief Cochise.
-She’s a member of the Mescalero Apache Tribe, whose members include descendants of those Chiricahua Apaches who were relocated from Arizona in 1886 and held as prisoners for 27 years.
-In 1913, they were released onto the Mescalero Apache Reservation.
-Tina lives at Mescalero and works for the Inn of the Mountain Gods.
+She is a member of the Mescalero Apache Tribe, which includes descendants of Chiricahua Apaches who were relocated from Arizona in 1886, held as prisoners for 27 years, and released onto the Mescalero Apache Reservation in 1913.
+Tina lives at Mescalero and works at the Inn of the Mountain Gods.